You could spend less than $5 per week on a policy.

-The table below shows the weekly cost of life insurance for a 30 year term life policy for both male and female applicants.
+The table below shows estimated weekly costs of life insurance for a 30 year term life policy for both male and female applicants.

 |Age + coverage amount||Male per week||Female per week|